arush-sal/gobook/ch03-flow-control.md

 }
 ```
-Just like in above example we can do multiple assignment in single line and can base our condition on that.
+Just like in above example we can do multiple assignments in a single line and can base our condition on that.

 Example: